squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 string access on JS objects, or `:cljs` branches leaning on hosts squint lacks (goog, cljs.core internals).

-A library that works in both dialects ships one source with those conditionals and no dialect metadata, inheriting the consumer's mode.
-A library that requires one dialect pins its namespaces with `:squint/dialect` ns metadata and keeps it in every consumer.
+A library that requires one dialect pins its namespaces and keeps it in every consumer.
+A library with no metadata stays `:squint`, which is what its code assumed when it was written.
+A library that works in both dialects ships one source with those conditionals, initially compiling as `:squint` like any unpinned code, later following the consumer via `:squint/dialect :inherit`.
+Until then its data enters a cljs mode app as string keywords, the ordinary cross-dialect boundary.

 ## Relationship to ADR 0004